Friday, December 31, 2010

 Aleksandr I. Solzhenitsyn, The Gulag Archipelago

 I think by now we all know that the death of John F. Kennedy changed America forever and was a pivotal event in American history of the twentieth century.
 It’s a long and winding road from Dealey Plaza to where we are now.
 When he died it showed us the true nature of our Republic.
 That while we cherish the Founders, and our rule of law, we are not ever far from the Night of the Long Knives.
 No matter what we think of ourselves, the Kennedy Administration was ended by bullets and not ballots.
 Checks and balances be damned–the fiefdoms that arose since the founding of the National Security State in 1947 came to the fore and made their play.
-Van Jones, in discussing his time in government service called them the “informal systems of power.”
+Van Jones, in discussing his time in government service, called them the “informal systems of power.”
 He could have been echoing Eisenhower’s final address to the American public.

 Since then the increasing power of the Federal Government has been in its ascendency since 1963 and was accelerated as the result of the attacks on 9-11.
 Don’t think the Patriot Act was created as a result–the legislation has its genesis in the 1990’s.
 It was lying in wait for a major event to make it more palatable to the public.

 Parallel to this has risen the other beast in the Secret Team, the CIA, NSA and numerous other three-letter agencies with their hidden cloak and dagger empires and its multi-billion dollar black budgets and hidden political and foreign policy agenda.
-It is probably more insidious than the Federal behemoth but its ways are mysterious and the fruit it bares is not known till afterward.
+It is probably more insidious than the Federal behemoth but its ways are mysterious and the fruit it bears is not known till afterward.
 Under the cloak of National Security it can cover up all of its deeds both good and bad.

 It all happens gradually as the Germans experienced under Hitler.
 They took away just enough liberty each time, but not enough to fight about.
 Till finally, one morning they all woke up in a Fascist state.
 There was nothing left to do but submit.
 The population was conditioned to accept a totalitarian state.
 Just as we are today, being conditioned by being forced to take off our shoes to get on a commercial aircraft or have the most private areas of one’s body touched as if we are one large nation of criminal suspects, both young, old, and handicapped.

-Now we now live in state of Security Mania.
-It’s not enough to treat the average person a potential criminal to board a commercial aircraft.
+Now we live in a state of Security Mania.
+It’s not enough to treat the average person as a potential criminal to board a commercial aircraft.
 Department of Homeland Security Secretary Janet Napolitano has started a “If You See Something, Say Something” campaign.
 Getting national retailer Walmart to play along, monitors are being set up in stores near cash registers to broadcast the government message to the public encouraging them to spy on their fellow citizens (and fellow shoppers) for the National Security State.
 Orwellian?
 You bet!

-Internet
+The Internet

 The Wikileaks document dump is another part of the roundabout.
 What the WikiLeaks-Assange leaks have shown is just what a vast, criminal enterprise the Federal government has become.
 It is such a great stretch to say the assassination of John Kennedy, let alone his brother and civil rights leader Martin Luther King, were killed by this cabal?
-Some have suggested it’s a 9-11 event against Internet free speech and the free dissimulation of information.
+Some have suggested it’s a 9-11 event against Internet free speech and the free dissemination of information.
 Maybe so.

 Paul Craig Roberts recently wrote that what the WikiLeaks document dump means: